mrvillafria/MechaCar_Statistical_Analysis/README.md

 ![statistical_summary](/Images/statistical_summary.PNG)

 - Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
-	- Vehicle Length and Ground Clearance contribute the least amount of variance to the mpg values.
+	- Vehicle Length and Ground Clearance are statistically likely to provide non-random amounts of variance.

 - Is the slope of the linear model considered to be zero?
 Why or why not?
 	- The slope is considered non-zero because the p-value of our linear regression analysis is 5.35e-11 which is much smaller than the significance level of 0.05%.